Arches & Canyonlands

 Meals: B, L, D

-Day 4: After breakfast and a leisurely morning, or an optional hike in Dead Horse State Park, your host will drive you back through the desert to Salt Lake City in time for your departing flight.
+After breakfast, a leisurely morning, and a short tour of Canyonlands Island in the Sky, your host will drive you back through the desert to Salt Lake City in time for your departing flight..

 Meals: B, L